gmboowa/rMAP-2.0/README.md

 ## License

-This project is licensed under the MIT License.
+MIT License for permissive open-source reuse

 ---

 ## Acknowledgements

 - rMAP-2.0 builds on many excellent open-source bioinformatics tools.
-We acknowledge & thank the authors & maintainers of these tools and their communities.
+We acknowledge & thank the authors & maintainers of these tools & their communities.
-- The workflow design emphasizes reproducibility, portability, and practical reporting for bacterial genomics in research & public health settings.
+- The workflow design emphasizes reproducibility, portability & practical reporting for bacterial genomics in research & public health settings.

 ---
 ## Resources & External Databases

 The following external resources are required or recommended for running rMAP-2.0.
-Due to size and licensing restrictions, these are **not fully hosted in this repository** & must be downloaded separately if needed.
+Due to size & licensing restrictions, these are **not fully hosted in this repository** & must be downloaded separately if needed.

 We provide guidance & links below.